zhanglab-srm/me4Pi/README.md

   - Download and install Matlab of the right version
   - Download and install DIPimage
   - Download the code to your computer
-  - Start Matlab and run the code
+  - Start MATLAB and run the code

 # Contact
 For any questions/comments about this software, please contact [Zhang Lab](zhanglab@westlake.edu.cn).